This Is Why Informative And Strategic Storytelling Gets The Job by Mark Anthony Dyson

 “Job seekers need to understand the employer’s challenges and problems, and through effective communication, they need to show how they can help solve those problems,” Prichard says.

 Each of Zanie’s questions and answers during our interview proved well thought out and strategic.
-For example, she asked us about how difficult callers were handled, and she shared an experience of hers where escalation procedures had broken down.
+For example, she asked us how difficult callers were handled, and she shared an experience of hers where escalation procedures had broken down.
 We put Zanie’s concern to rest by explaining our processes and our success with complaints.

-3. Replace the Data With a Tale
+3. There Are Times To Replace the Data With a Tale

 “Once you reach the interview, the facts matter,” Prichard says.
 “Your application, resume, and cover letter made the data case by showing your qualifications for the job.”